 Employee surveys have a number of benefits.
 They let you know what your employees think of both you and the work that is being done in the company, while simultaneously giving employees a chance to express themselves.

 Everyone loves an opportunity to give their opinion or sometimes even vent their frustrations, and a survey is the ideal way of doing this.
+Using an online survey tool like JotForm Survey Maker or one of its alternatives makes it easy to create surveys.

 The surveys could be kept anonymous so any negative observations won’t impact upon the employee who made them.